 Welcome!
 My name is Chesna, and my goal is to help horses and humans help each other.
 Whether you’re a professional competitor, an “everyday” rider, or an equine enthusiast, I’ve created this website to connect with others who want to make the most of the relationships we have with our horses.
-I truly believe that our lives can be better because of our horses, and our horses’ lives can be better because of us.
-Stay tuned here on my blog or Twitter @ChesnaKlimek for weekly articles about riding or contact me with your questions.
+Subscribe to my blog to stay in touch!

 Horse Person by Nature, People Person by Training

 While my affinity for horses came naturally, I’ve worked hard over the years to develop skills to improve myself and to help other people reach their goals.
-I have a Master of Arts Degree in Counseling Psychology, preceded by undergraduate studies in communication, English, and business with magna cum laude honors.
+I have a master’s degree in psychology, preceded by undergraduate studies in communication, English, and business with magna cum laude honors.
 I use a strengths-based, collaborate approach to teaching.
 I’m always learning, and I remain open to new ideas and knowledge.
 It’s a privilege to share my ideas with you, and to learn from you in return.

 For my 6th birthday my parents enrolled me in English riding lessons, and to their dismay, I never let it go.
 I learned the ins and outs of riding and horsekeeping thanks to a cadre of forgiving, dear lesson horses.
-When I was 11, my family bought me Mikey, a 13.2 hand Haflinger pony with a “sense of humor.”
+When I was 11, my family bought me Mikey, a 13.2 hand Haflinger pony with a sense of humor.
 This meant I fell off often, hit a lot of tree branches, and learned to ride by the seat of my pants.
 As a young teenager, my friends the Baker/Maddox family gave me a second Haflinger, Pippin, to train from scratch.
-In addition to my two Haflinger ponies, I know own a Thoroughbred, Sewickley, and registered Paint, Joey.
+In addition to my two Haflinger ponies, I also own a Thoroughbred, Sewickley, and a registered Solid-Bred Paint, Joey.

 In 2013 I competed in and won the 100-Day Trainer Challenge for ex-racehorses and chronicled my experiences with the 7 year old OTTB, Solar, in a training diary here.
 Here’s a recap of our progress together during the 100-days: